Quality Scoring Logic

-The CMS has updated the Quality category scoring logic for 2018.
+CMS has updated the Quality category scoring logic for 2019.
 Some of the key changes to MIPS quality category scoring logic are

-Outcome Measure or High Priority Measure – defined as Outcome measure, Appropriate Use measure, Patient experience, Patient safety, Efficiency measures, or Care coordination
+Outcome Measure or High Priority Measure – defined as Outcome measure, Appropriate Use measure, Patient experience, Patient safety, Efficiency measures, Care coordination, or opioid-related quality measure.

 Improvement percent score

 For 2019, improvement in the Quality performance category will be scored and this improvement score will be included in calculating the quality performance category score.
 Improvement score is capped at 10% in Quality category

 Topped out measures